PoorRican/sensd/README.md

 The goal of this project is to become a standard for scientific and industrial applications.
 Therefore, contributions to the library are more than welcomed.

-Remember that contributions can be in the form of bug reports, feature requests, and not just jcode contributions.
+Remember that contributions can be in the form of bug reports, feature requests, and not just code contributions.
 Bug reports and feature requests add fortitude and reliability to the library as whole and benefits the community.
 To get started, simply fork the repository and make your changes.
 I simply ask, that before submitting a pull request, please make sure to run the test suite and update the documentation as necessary.

-Remember, communication is essential for any collaborative probject.
+Remember, communication is essential for any collaborative project.
 Let's bring the most loved programming language to the scientific community!